If you like brownies and cinnamon rolls, then my Cinnamon Roll Bars are for you!

 Remember that scene in The Help (2011) when Minnie tells Celia that Crisco is a miracle product for just about anything imaginable?

 Well, I’m not going to tell you to go rub some Crisco on your face, but when it comes to these bars, it’s definitely Crisco all the way!

-My Recommendation Tool
+My Recommended Tool

 Here’s my favorite offset spatula on Amazon [aff. link].
 I’m telling you, invest in this inexpensive tool, and you’ll be amazed at how often you use it!

-A Treat to Look Forward To
+Cinnamon Roll Bars: A Treat to Look Forward To